 There are three types of ophthalmoscopy or fundoscopic exam:

-• Direct ophthalmoscopy, the most common procedure, involves the use of a handheld tool called an ophthalmoscope to look inside the eye.
-This tool has special lenses and a bright light that enable your doctor to focus past your pupil and onto the back of your eye.
+- Direct ophthalmoscopy, a common procedure, involves the use of a handheld tool called an ophthalmoscope to look inside the eye.
+This tool has special lenses and a bright light that enable your eye doctor to focus past your pupil and onto the back of your eye.

-• Indirect ophthalmoscopy involves a brighter light that your doctor wears as a headlamp and a smaller handheld lens.
+- Indirect ophthalmoscopy involves a brighter light that your doctor wears as a headlamp and a smaller handheld lens.
 In the case of a detached retina diagnosis, this test can be a critical first step.
-Usually, your pupils are dilated for this procedure.
+Your pupils will need to be dilated for this procedure.

-• During slit lamp ophthalmoscopy, you place your chin on a chin rest while your eye doctor uses a table-mounted binocular microscope with a bright, narrow beam of light to examine your eyes.
-When performing a fundoscopic exam with the slit lamp, your doctor will hold a small lens close to your eye and direct the beam of light through the lens to illuminate the back of your eye.
+- During slit lamp ophthalmoscopy, you typically place your chin on a chin rest while your eye doctor uses a table-mounted binocular microscope with a bright, narrow beam of light to examine your eyes.
+When performing a fundoscopic exam with the slit lamp, your doctor may hold a small lens close to your eye and direct the beam of light through the lens to illuminate the back of your eye.

 Why is it called a fundoscopic exam?